 Home > Patients & Visitors > Health Library > Steroid-Induced Osteoporosis

 Many people take oral or inhaled steroid medicines for conditions such as chronic obstructive pulmonary disease (COPD).
 These medicines include beclomethasone, flunisolide, and prednisone.
 The oral kind and the high-dose inhaled kind can cause bone loss over time.
 If you are on these types of medicines for 6 months or longer, you are at increased risk for osteoporosis, which puts you at high risk for broken

-If you are on long-term use of steroids, you should be monitored for
+If you use steroid medicines long-term, you should be monitored for